pjvds/born2code.net/_posts/2013-11-20-awesome-wm-and-full-screen-videos.md

 ![awesome video setup]({{ 'awesomewm-and-full-screen-video/awesome-video-setup.png' | asset_url }})

-A video on the right, a twitter client - especially when watching a live stream, and vim for not taking.
+A video on the right, a twitter client - especially when watching a live stream -, and vim for taking notes.

 But this setup breaks in awesomewm as soon as I switch the video to fullscreen.

 ![awesome broken fullscreen]({{ 'awesomewm-and-full-screen-video/awesome-broken-fullscreen.png' | asset_url }})

-## The fix
+## The solution

 The fix is pretty easy.
-We need to tell awesome how to handle `plugin-container` instances.
+We need to tell awesomewm how to handle `plugin-container` instances in a different way.
+It must not try to arrange them like other windows (the whole idea behind a tiling window manager), but just let it float on top of everything in the size it wants (fullscreen).
 To do so, add the following rule to your `rc.lua`.

 {% highlight lua %}
 { rule = { instance = "plugin-container" },